 Can Cera Gastro Bar, is a great Mediterranean restaurant in the Can Cera Boutique Hotel.
 The atmosphere is upscale and the food was excellent (the burrata salad with basil pesto dressing was amazing)!

-If you are looking for upscale Spanish cuisine, try La Bodeguilla.
 They have delicious Spanish tapas; everything on the menu was great, but I loved the cheese plate (it’s only listed on the desert list for some reason so you have to ask for it), and the seafood paella was fabulous.
 They also have an excellent selection of wines.

 Café La Lonja is a great place to grab Spanish tapas and drinks for lunch.
 This place has a cool vibe, good food and cocktails, and a nice outdoor seating area right across from the harbor.

 And for the best burger in Europe, you have to try California Burger Bar!
 My friend, Mark, opened California Burger Bar in May of 2014, and since, people have been flocking to Palma just to try these famous burgers.
-The fries are also delicious, the cocktails are served stiff, in large glasses, the bar has hip decor, and they play old school gangster rap!

-There are lots of cool bars in old town Mallorca but another one my favorites is Bar Abaco, an old world Mallorcan manor house.
 Grab your cocktails at the bar and then head upstairs to explore the sitting rooms, kitchen, and terrace where you can enjoy your drinks in a unique, intimate setting.
 Saludos!

-Nestled in the heart of old town Palma, Boutique Hotel Calatrava is in the perfect location to explore the city by foot, and it’s also across from a beautiful bay that has a jogging path running along the water!
-Hotel Calatrava is 5-star hotel with world-class charm.
-This is where I stayed during my trip.
-I love everything about this hotel, but my favorite amenity is rooftop terrace overlooking the city and sea, where you can enjoy breakfast each morning, and champagne sunsets in the evening.
+Nestled in the heart of old town Palma, Boutique Hotel Calatrava is in the perfect location to explore the city on foot, and it’s also across from a beautiful bay that has a jogging path running along the water!

 We hope that this article has inspired you to visit Mallorca.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.